-The trail was built on the former Chicago, Aurora and Elgin Railroad line and hosts a multitude of different birds, trees and wildlife, including bald eagles, herons and woodpeckers.
+The trail was built on stretches of three former railroads: Chicago, Aurora & Elgin; Aurora, Elgin, & Fox River Electric; and Chicago & North Western.
+Today, it hosts a multitude of different birds, trees and wildlife, including bald eagles, herons and woodpeckers.

 The Fox River Trail draws a lot of visitors, and many of the towns (and business owners) along the trail have embraced the tourism.
 You will find restaurants, cafes, bike shops and souvenir shops.